Newton, Massachusetts: Economy

 Newton's largest employers include Boston College and Newton-Wellesley Hospital.
 Companies based in Newton include TechTarget, CyberArk and Upromise.
 Until July 2015, Newton was also home to the global headquarters of TripAdvisor, the world's largest travel site, reaching nearly 280 million unique monthly visitors.
 TripAdvisor moved into a newly built headquarters in neighboring Needham.

 Income

 Data is from the 2009–2013 American Community Survey 5-Year Estimates.

 Arts and culture

-The city has two symphony orchestras, the New Philharmonia Orchestra of Massachusetts and the Newton Symphony Orchestra.
+The city is home to two symphony orchestras, the New Philharmonia Orchestra of Massachusetts and the Newton Symphony Orchestra.
 The Joanne Langione Dance Center, an American youth dance school was founded in 1976.